theokafadaris/chatwire/README.md

-# Laravel Livewire ChatGPT
+# Chatwire

-This is a simple clone of ChatGPT made with Laravel Breeze and Livewire using the OpenAI PHP client.
+This is a simple clone of ChatGPT made with Laravel Breeze using Livewire and the OpenAI PHP client.

-In this project, we have a Laravel 10 Breeze and Livewire, with a login session and access to OpenAI's ChatGPT API.
+In this project, we have a Laravel 10 Breeze with Livewire, a login session and access to OpenAI's ChatGPT API.
 The entire Laravel project is based on TailwindCSS using Flowbite, Vite.js to compile scripts, MySQL.
-As far as the extra packages, openai-php is used.
+As far as the extra packages Flowbite, Laravel-Livewire, openai-php, livewire-alert are used.

 # Get Started